darrylwest/pluggable-webapp/docs/system-diagram.md

 ### Separation of Concerns:

 Each component has a single, well-defined responsibility.
-For example, Models handles business logic, while socks-db handles only database communication protocol translation.

 ### Socket-based IPC: